tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The request MUST use the `HEAD` method and include the `Upload-Token` header.
 The request MUST NOT include the `Upload-Offset` header or the `Upload-Incomplete` header.
 The server MUST reject the request with the `Upload-Offset` header or the `Upload-Incomplete` header by sending a `400 (Bad Request)` response.

-The client MUST NOT perform the Offset Retrieving Procedure while the Upload Transfer Procedures is in progress.
+The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Transfer Procedures ({{upload-transfer}}) is in progress.

 If the server has resources allocated for this token, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.

-The server MUST terminate any ongoing Upload Transfer Procedure for the same token before generating the offset.
+The server MUST terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token before generating the offset.
 This ensures that the offset is accepted by a subsequent Upload Transfer Procedure.
 The server MAY terminate an ongoing Upload Transfer Procedure by abruptly terminating the HTTP connection or stream.

 The response SHOULD include `Cache-Control: no-store` header to prevent HTTP caching.